StevenTsengBBK/MScProject/README.md

 Graphs like MFCC, STFT and Waveform are stored in corresponding folders and splited into 10 folders that was organised by UrbanSound8K author.

-## Data Prepare for model training
+## Data Preparing

-The original dataset is now temporarily split into 2 folders traing and test dataset.
-The first 9 folds are traing set and last folder is test set.

-#### Statistic.py
+### ResNeSt_Data_Preparation.py
-Is the file that copy file from downloaded folder to home directory named encoding/data/urbansound8k
+The code that copy data from download folder to root directory ~/encoding/data.
+Each class has a folder to collect the samples.

+For lite version, use ```--mini``` when training the model.
+The collection will not acquire 100 samples in each class for training and 10 samples in each class for testing.

+## Model Training

+### ResNeSt_Model_Train.py

+This is the ResNeSt training code with validation process.